 When you need help, we start to work immediately to ensure that you don’t miss deadlines.
 We then take all the facts of your case into consideration and leverage our experience to help you protect your license and keep your business operational.
 Whenever possible, we negotiate to avoid a hearing, and when necessary, use our extensive trial experience to demonstrate that the violation in question will not be repeated.

-Whether your license is currently being threatened with suspension or revocation or you need legal guidance regarding laws and regulations, Scott J. Harris can help.
+Whether your type 47 liquor license or another type of liquor license is currently being threatened with suspension or revocation or you need legal guidance regarding laws and regulations, Scott J. Harris can help.
 Get in touch with us for a free consultation at 323-794-0701.

 CALIFORNIA ALCOHOL BUSINESS LICENSES AND PERMITS ATTORNEY